 Writing bridges the gap between “art” and “skill,” which makes teaching it a tricky beast to tame.
 Teaching writing takes the innate talent, training and education to best pass the skill to others.

 Like many writers, typing away is more than a career calling.
 My personal writing leans towards poetry and fiction.
-I’m the author of three collections of poetry including Orygun, What Makes an Always, and The Last Exotic Petting Zoo as well as the novel The Wrong Kind of Indian and business book 100 Ways to Make $100k with Your English Degree.
+I’m the author of four collections of poetry including Secret-Telling Bones, Orygun, What Makes an Always, and The Last Exotic Petting Zoo as well as the novel The Wrong Kind of Indian and business book 100 Ways to Make $100k with Your English Degree.

 My complete CV, bibliography and book reviews can be found at my author site.

 Fluff is for Bunnies & Stiffness for Statues